John Muir Trail: 5 Top Altitude Sickness Prevention Tips

-Graded ascent is the best and safest method of preventing altitude illness.
+1. Graded Ascent: Graded ascent is the best and safest method of preventing altitude illness.
 Avoid abrupt ascent to sleeping altitudes greater than 3000m (10,000ft), and average no more than 300m (1000 ft.) of elevation gain per day above 3000 meters (10,000 ft).
-Day trips to a higher altitude with a return to lower altitude for sleep, will aid acclimatization.
+Day trips to a higher altitude with a return to a lower altitude for sleep will aid acclimatization.

+3 Take Motrin (Ibuprofen).
 Taking Motrin (Ibuprofen) is proven to be effective in aiding altitude sickness.
-While hiking the John Muir Trail in the summer of 2017, on the daily basis I experience some sort of pain whether it was in my shoulders, hips, my back, etc. Taking IB Motrin every day with my meal before going to bed did wonders for my body the next morning.
+While hiking the John Muir Trail in the summer of 2017, on a daily basis I experience some sort of pain whether it was in my shoulders, hips, my back, etc. Taking IB Motrin every day with my meal before going to bed did wonders for my body the next morning.

-Eating complex carbs such as crackers, bread, pasta, potatoes, tortillas at the higher altitude works every time for me while climbing at higher elevation.
+4. Carb Up: Eating complex carbs such as crackers, bread, pasta, potatoes, tortillas at the higher altitude works and did wonders for me on the John Muir Trail.
 At an altitude of roughly 4,000 meters, every breath of air contains about 40 percent less oxygen than it would at sea level.
 Under those conditions, carbohydrates are the logical energy source.
 The reason for eating complex carbohydrates at higher altitude is adrenaline, noradrenaline, and cortisol are all elevated with exercise at altitude.
 These hormones increase the use of carbohydrate for fuel.
 Carbohydrate is also your body’s preferred energy source, especially at high altitude.

 you might also like

 August 26, 2022

 8 Day Hiking Trip to Arches and Canyonlands National Park